coderofsalvation/nodejs-deploy-githook.bash/README.md

 <img alt="" src="ndg.png"/>

+Want hasslefree deployment of multiple nodejs applications in one VPS or docker container?

-KISS automatic node deployment for VPS (minimalist PAAS), node project bootstrapper in few lines of bash.
+ndg means KISS automatic node deployment for VPS (minimalist PAAS), node project bootstrapper in few lines of bash.

 > Zero dependencies: only bash git and ssh!